cltl/EL-long-tail-phenomena/README.md

 The green markers inside the notebooks help the reader relate the analysis in the notebook to the plots in the paper.
 For example, in `Data analysis` part 6) PageRank distribution of instances, we have a pointer "Section 4.2 of the paper".

-### 3. Dependencies

-We use the usual Python modules for statistical analysis, data manipulation, and plotting: scipy, numpy, collections, matplotlib, seaborn, pickle, collections.

-This project has been coded and tested on a computer with Python v3.6.